IBM/cloud-functions-workshops/101-workshop-nodejs/OBJECTIVES.md

 - Automate your functions using alarm events

-- Expose functions as cloud APIs and return different content types
+- Expose functions as to the web accessible endpoints and as APIs that return different content types

 - Navigate the web user interface to perform similar tasks that mirror CLI commands